websitesql/framework/README.md

 # WebsiteSQL Framework

-A lightweight, flexible PHP framework with support for routing, middleware, and database operations - now PSR-7 compliant!
+A lightweight, flexible PHP framework with a simple and intuitive API inspired by Flight PHP.

 ## Table of Contents